danielehc/katacoda-scenarios/secure_consul_acl/step1.md

 ### Start Consul server

-Once configuration is distributed on the nodes it is possible to start the Consul server.
+Once configuration is distributed on the nodes, it is possible to start the Consul server.

 `docker run \
     -d \